Tom Djäwa: Career

 Djäwa was good friends with Reverend Edgar Wells, a mission superintendent from 1949.
 They would spend a great deal of time together looking over works of art and discussing them at Wells' mission house.
 Wells' wife, Ann E. Wells, mentioned that the art became a "channel of understanding" between the Milingimbi artists and Edgar Wells.
 Djäwa and Wells worked closely together until Djäwa's death.

+In 1974 Ph.D. student Ian Keen set out to Milingimbi, Australia to conduct research on Aboriginal ceremonies and songs.
+Ian and his family were sent to live in a community of missionaries at Milingimbi while he conducted his research.
+It was at this mission that Ian met Djäwa, someone he would come to know as a dear friend and teacher.
+Djäwa would help teach Ian about the language spoken among his people while also helping him understand some of Milingimbi’s culture and ceremonial practices.
+Djäwa also helped Keen with fieldwork, Keen also recalls being reprimanded by Djäwa for missing a small mortuary ceremony that he was unaware of.
+Djäwa took this opportunity to educate Keen on the importance of even the smallest scale.
+Thanks to Djäwa’s help Keen was able to return from Milinginbi with over 100 hours of recordings of mortuary song cycles with transcriptions and translations for many of them.

 In featured media

 Djäwa appeared in two film documentaries by Cecil Holmes called Faces in the sun and Djalambu in 1963 and 1964.

-In the documentary Djalambu, Djäwa conducted a re-enactment his father's Djalumbu ceremony.
+The 1963 film, Faces in the Sun was made by a husband and wife in an attempt to document Djalambu (Hollow Log) Coffin ceremony.
+The recording featured Djäwa as he was the leader of the Daygurrgurr Gupapuyngu people.
+One of Djäwa's sons performed a song with his band during the recording.
+Djäwa allowed the ceremony to be recorded because of the idea that it would be used as an educational video for younger generations to learn from.

+In the 1963 documentary Djalambu, Djäwa stars in the re-enactment of his father, Narritjnarritj's Djalambu ceremony.
+This specific ceremony is used to celebrate the final burial of a member in the clan.
+This was recorded for the same reason Faces of the Sun was, as Djäwa wanted later generations to be able to watch and learn from the film.

 Djäwa was drawn to the musical side of the arts as well.
 He recorded songs with Alice Moyle, an ethnomusicologist.
 He was also featured in part of the song Moikoi Song where he had played the clapsticks.
 It was recorded by Sandra LeBrun Holmes who was a part of the Milingimbi Mission in 1962 and featured on the Voyager Golden Record.